coderanger/coderanger.net/content/posts/chef-and-vault.md

 any movement is probably on hold until we get a chance to revise node attributes as that would have a big impact on the API design.
 It would also be relatively disruptive so we're looking at a multi-year deprecation cycle most likely.
+The community has accepted a version of this plan as [RFC 45](https://github.com/chef/chef-rfc/blob/master/rfc045-node_state_separation.md), though I'm not aware of any specific work towards implementing it lately.
 Still, some day this will hopefully be an option.

 # Identity Management